Dragon Age: Absolution

 Dragon Age: Absolution is an adult animated fantasy television series created by Mairghread Scott for Netflix.
 Produced by Red Dog Culture House under the supervision of BioWare, the series was released on December 9, 2022.
 Set in BioWare's Dragon Age fictional universe, it focuses on the fallout from a heist gone wrong in the Tevinter Imperium.

 Premise

 Synopsis

 After a heist to steal the Circulum Infinitus – an artifact fueled by blood magic – goes wrong, the mercenaries tasked with acquiring the artifact deal with the fallout.

 Setting

 The series is set in Thedas, a fictional world created for BioWare's video game series Dragon Age.
-The story will focus on characters within the Tevinter Imperium – a nation in the northern region of Thedas, which once subjugated southern Thedas during ancient times, and is governed by a powerful oligarchy of magic-wielding magisters led by an Imperial Archon.
+The story will focus on characters within the Tevinter Imperium – a nation in the northern region of Thedas, The Location is "Nessum" a city which once subjugated southern Thedas during ancient times, and is governed by a powerful oligarchy of magic-wielding magisters led by an Imperial Archon.
 The Imperium is known for its strict caste system, which includes slavery.
 It is also known for its mages who practice sacrificial and forbidden blood magic.

-Chronologically, Absolution takes place after the conclusion of Dragon Age: Inquisition, as characters make reference to events in that game, but before the events of the upcoming video game Dragon Age: Dreadwolf.
+Chronologically, Absolution takes place after the conclusion of Dragon Age: Inquisition and months after Dragon Age: Inquisition – Trespasser, as characters make reference to events in that game follows BioWare's own canon not by player's own canon, but ten years before the events of Dragon Age: The Veilguard.